About Growing Success for grades 1 to 12

 • can describe growth in learning

-• can make reference to particular strands
+• can refer to particular strands

-This document is designed as an addendum to Growing success.
-It aligns with the content, philosophy and intent of The kindergarten program (2016) which is a play- and inquiry-based program designed to be developmentally appropriate for young children.
+This update describes Ontario’s policy for assessment, evaluation and reporting for kindergarten.
+It is an addition to Growing Success (PDF) and is similar to the Grades 1 to 12 policy.
+It is currently being updated to align with the content, philosophy and intent of The Ontario Curriculum, Kindergarten, 2026, a play- and inquiry-based program designed to be developmentally appropriate for young students.

 Download PDF